mkanpa-git/intake-form-app/README.md

 Uploads are scanned using [ClamAV](https://www.clamav.net/).
 Install and run `clamd` locally and adjust `CLAMAV_HOST` and `CLAMAV_PORT` if needed.
 Infected files are moved to `test-form/server/quarantine`.

 The React app optionally reads `REACT_APP_SERVER_URL` to determine the Express server origin when building login and logout links.
-Create a `.env` file in the `test-form` directory to override the default:
+Copy `test-form/.env.example` to `test-form/.env` and edit it to override the default:

 ```bash
 REACT_APP_SERVER_URL=http://localhost:5000